After Visit Questions

 Nausea is a common and expected side effect of misoprostol.
 It also is a pregnancy symptom.
 Take meclizine from your kit 30 min BEFORE using misoprostol and up to every 6 hours as needed.

-Pregnancy-related nausea is the first pregnancy symptom to go away after an abortion.
+Pregnancy-related nausea is the first pregnancy symptom to go away after taking the pills.
 Please call us if pregnancy nausea is not gone after a week.

 Keep up with small sips of fluids often.
 Large gulps might make you vomit.
 Call us if you are unable to keep down any fluids or have severe dizziness.